 Monroe Capital, founded in 2004, is a leading lender to middle-market companies.
-As of December 31, 2010, Monroe Capital had approximately \$440 million in assets under management.
+As of March 31, 2011, Monroe Capital had approximately \$440 million in assets under management.
 In addition, the Monroe Capital SBIC, an affiliate of Monroe Capital, was licensed as a small business investment company by the SBA in February 2011, with approximately \$200 million in commitments.
+Monroe Capital also intends to apply for a second SBIC license and, although we can make no assurances that the SBA will approve such application, we believe that the SBA will expedite the application based on the previous approval of Monroe Capital Partners Fund, LP.

 Monroe Capital has maintained a continued lending presence in the lower middle-market throughout the most recent economic downturn.
 The result is an established lending platform that we believe generates consistent primary and secondary deal flow from a network of proprietary relationships and additional deal flow from a diverse portfolio of over 130 current investments.
-From Monroe Capital's formation in 2004 through December 31, 2010, Monroe Capital's investment professionals invested in more than 260 middle-market investments with an aggregate principal value of over \$1.1 billion.
+From Monroe Capital's formation in 2004 through March 31, 2011, Monroe Capital's investment professionals invested in more than 260 middle-market investments with an aggregate principal value of over \$1.1 billion.
 The senior investment team of Monroe Capital averages more than 20 years of experience and is complemented by Mr. Duffy, who joined Monroe Capital in January 2011.
 This team has developed a proven investment and portfolio management process that has performed through multiple market cycles.
 In addition, Monroe Capital's investment professionals are supported by administrative and back-office personnel focused on operations, finance, legal and compliance, accounting and reporting, marketing, information technology and office management.